nref/tcc-garmin/README.md

 Currently, The widget can get and set the current cool setpoint.

 Tested working on the Garmin Forerunner 945 and 945 LTE.
-It shouldn't be hard to support more devices by updating manifest.xml.
+It shouldn't be hard to support more devices by updating `manifest.xml`.

 This widget depends on a [companion web service](https://github.com/slater1/tcc-mitm/).
 Garmin devices cannot parse `text/xml` responses (probably intentionally).
 Meanwhile,  Total Connect Comfort web API responses are `text/xml`.
 The companion service converts the responses to JSON.